Curry County, Oregon: Politics

-Curry County, like most of southwestern Oregon, is a solidly Republican county, although in part due to a more-liberal lean in the city of Port Orford, it does not give so small a proportion of its vote to Democrats as Eastern Oregon does.
-No Democratic presidential candidate has obtained an absolute majority in Curry County since Lyndon Johnson's 1964 landslide, and the county has been carried by Democrats for Presidents twice since, with only one of these being after the "Reagan Revolution".
+Curry County, like most of southwestern Oregon, is a Republican-led county, although in part due to a more liberal lean in the city of Port Orford, it does not give so small a proportion of its vote to Democrats as Eastern Oregon does.
+No Democratic presidential candidate has obtained an absolute majority in Curry County since Lyndon Johnson's 1964 landslide, and the county has been carried by Democrats for Presidents twice since, with only one occurrence being after the "Reagan Revolution".
 This occurred when Bill Clinton obtained a 32-vote plurality over George H. W. Bush in a three-way contest with billionaire businessman Ross Perot in 1992.
+Even so, the Republican lean in Curry County has shown a few signs of waning in recent years.
+In four of the last six presidential elections, Democrats were able to exceed 40 percent of the county’s votes.

-In the United States House of Representatives, Curry County is located in Oregon's 4th congressional district, which also includes the more left-leaning Eugene metropolitan area and has thus been represented by Democrat Peter DeFazio since 1987.
-In the Oregon State Senate, Curry County is located in the 1st Senate District, represented by Republican Dallas Heard.
-In the Oregon House of Representatives, it is located in the 1st District, represented by Republican David Brock Smith.
+In the United States House of Representatives, Curry County is located in Oregon's 4th congressional district, which also includes the more left-leaning Eugene metropolitan area and is currently represented by Democrat Val Hoyle, serving since January 2023.
+In the Oregon State Senate, Curry County is located in the 1st Senate District, represented by Republican David Brock Smith.
+In the Oregon House of Representatives, it is located in the 1st District, represented by Republican and former Curry County Commissioner Court Boice.